 Tip 5: Encourage User-Generated Content

 Consider running a contest or giveaway where users can win prizes for sharing the best photos using your frame.
-This can be a great way to generate buzz and encourage more people to use your frame.
+So this can be a great way to generate buzz and encourage more people to use your frame.
 Be sure to monitor the user-generated content and engage with users who are sharing photos.

 FAQ